quinn-brittain/conways-game-of-life/README.md

 ### In Memory of John Conway (Dec 1937 - Apr 2020)

-*He help us see the beauty of math in everything.*
+*He helped us see the beauty of math in everything.*

 ## Running
 To run use java in a terminal on the jar